Medically Reviewed byDr. Dhanushika Dilshani

 FormatComparison Directory

 "Treating a stiff, painful knee tendon by simply applying ice is like trying to reshape cold clay—it will only crack.
-To heal the tendon, you must first warm the tissue, then load it with controlled mechanical strain."
+To heal the tendon, you must first warm and nourish the joint tissues to restore flexibility."

-To achieve true patellar tendinitis recovery, you must increase tissue elasticity and stimulate collagen repair.
-By combining the warming, deep-tissue lubrication of Ayurvedic Janu Basti with the precise mechanical loading of eccentric decline squats, we can restore structural integrity to your knee.
-This guide explains how this combined therapy accelerates healing.
+To achieve true patellar tendinitis recovery, you must increase tissue elasticity and stimulate local circulation.
+By utilizing the warming, deep-tissue lubrication of Ayurvedic Janu Basti, we can restore structural integrity and soothe knee stiffness.
+This guide explains how this traditional oil pool therapy accelerates healing.

 40% Reduction in blood flow caused by ice therapy

-Why Tendons Need Heat and Load to Heal
+Why Knee Tendons Need Warmth and Lubrication to Heal

 Unlike muscles, which have a rich blood supply, tendons are poorly vascularized.
 They receive very little oxygen and nutrients under static conditions.
-To repair damaged collagen fibers, the patellar tendon requires two triggers: heat to improve local circulation, and mechanical strain to signal the cells to build new tissue.
+To repair damaged fibers, the patellar tendon requires heat to improve local circulation and clear metabolic blockages.

 Ayurveda views chronic joint pain as a Vata-Rakta disorder characterized by dryness and coldness, leading to tissue stiffness.
 Medicated oils help counteract this dryness.
-Once the tissues are warmed and lubricated, physical therapy introduces eccentric loads to align the new collagen fibers along the line of mechanical stress, building tendon stiffness.
+Once the tissues are warmed and lubricated, the natural intelligence of the body can rebuild the tendon structure without pain.

 🩺 Patient Spotlight: Clara's Running Path